Became a vegetarian after seeing The Texas Chain Saw Massacre (1974) but only for four years. Currently, he's no longer a vegetarian.

-Directed three Oscar nominated performances: Richard Jenkins, Sally Hawkins and Octavia Spencer.
+Has directed three Oscar nominated performances: Richard Jenkins, Sally Hawkins and Octavia Spencer.

 The third Mexican nominated for the Academy Award for Best Director, after Alejandro G. Iñárritu and Alfonso Cuarón.

-When casting his films he looks first for interesting, engaging, eyes in a prospective actor or actress.
+When casting his films, he looks first for interesting, engaging, eyes in a prospective actor or actress.